jekyll/jekyll/docs/_posts/2017-10-21-jekyll-3-6-2-released.markdown

 complete beginners.
 A big thank to Mike for this.

-And if you're wondering what happened to version 3.6.1, it was just our new release maintainer getting familiar with the release process 😄
+And if you're wondering what happened to version 3.6.1, it was just our new release maintainer getting familiar with the release process. 😄

 We try to release patch releases as quickly as possible and we're already working on the next minor version 3.7.0 that will allow you to store all your